 Why Do You Need a Website?

-Probably the most important thing you need to consider before creating the website is – what does your website need to achieve for your business?
+Probably the most important thing you need to consider before creating the website is.
+What does your website need to achieve for your business?
 Is it a place where people can buy products?
 Is it a place that’s only supposed to provide information about your business?
 Do you use it to get people to subscribe to a newsletter?
 These are the questions you need to address early on.
 Different types of websites require different elements, and retrofitting a website isn’t always easy, if possible.
 So make sure you know what you want in time.

 Pick a Host

 Your website needs a hosting provider.
-Websites have data, data needs to be stored, and hosting providers are the companies that let you store your website’s data on their servers.
+Websites have data that needs to be stored, and hosting providers are the companies that let you store your website’s data on their servers.
 Some hosts are better than others, but what you really need to think about is the type of service you need.
 Shared hosts cost less, but they store data on a server along with the data of other companies, which might cause issues with the website’s loading speed.
 Dedicated hosts are more expensive, but they are less likely to cause slow-downs because they give your website a server of its own.

 Keywords and Analytics

 You can track how well your website performs by using analytics tools such as Google Analytics.
-The proverb “what gets measured, gets managed” is very much applicable to your website, and these analytics tools will measure a lot of parameters that will help you fine tune your website for the best user experience.
+The proverb “what gets measured, gets managed” is very much applicable to your website, and these analytics tools will measure a lot of parameters that will help you fine-tune your website for the best user experience.
 You might also want to use other tools to test some elements of your website such as the color scheme, or the typography).
 The more measuring you do and the more information you get, the better you can tune your website.

 Important Pages and Design